-1. In-class exercises: 5%
+In-class exercises: 5%

-2. Assignments: 15%
+Assignments: 15%

-3. Project: 30%
+Project: 30%

-4. Midterm: 15%
+Midterm: 15%

-5. Final exam: 35%
+5. Final exam: 35% (will be scheduled during the exam period)

 If the student's mark on the final exam is greater than his/her mark on the midterm exam, then the midterm mark will be replaced by the final exam mark.